Three major challenges Iranian president-elect faces

 The ongoing negotiations among the representatives of Iran and those of the P4+1, including Britain, China, France, Germany and Russia, in Vienna are aimed at resuming the relevant parties' commitment to the JCPOA, and setting the mechanism for lifting U.S. economic and financial sanctions against the Islamic Republic.

-Despite major progresses, the talks have also met with obstacles that could make an immediate revival of the deal a far cry.
+Despite major progress, the talks have also met with obstacles that could make an immediate revival of the deal a far cry.

 In the meantime, regional convergence may also rank high on the agenda of next government.